title

 spreadsheet

-I have built up a spreadsheet of these taborers, recording the placename, position of the taborer, material it is made from, postcode and any other information, which will be available through TTS website.
+I have built up a spreadsheet of these taborers, recording the placename, position of the taborer, material it is made from, postcode and other information.

 Beverley